iammortimer/TN-BTC-Gateway/README.md

         "admin-username": "admin",
         "admin-password": "admin"
     },
-    "erc20": {
+    "other": {
-        "node": "<the eth node you want to connect to>", "chainid": <chainid of the ETH chain this is>, "gatewayAddress": "<Waves address of the gateway>",
+        "node": "<the btc node your wallet is running on including rpcusername & rpcpassword>", "decimals": <number of decimals of the token>, "gatewayAddress": "<Waves address of the gateway>",
-        "decimals": <number of decimals of the token>, "privateKey": "<privatekey of the above devined address>", "seedenvname" : "<the ENV name to store your private key instead of the field above>", "fee": <the total fee you want to collect on the gateway, calculated in the proxy token, e.g., 0.1>, "gateway_fee": <the gatewway part of the fee calculated in the proxy token, e.g., 0.1>, "network_fee": <the tx part of the fee calculated in the proxy token, e.g., 0.1>, "gas": <the amount of gas used for each transaction on the ETH network>, "gasprice" : <the gasprice in gwei>,
-        "timeInBetweenChecks": <seconds in between a check for a new block>, "confirmations": <number of confirmations necessary in order to accept a transaction>
+        "fee": <the total fee you want to collect on the gateway, calculated in the proxy token, e.g., 0.1>, "gateway_fee": <the gatewway part of the fee calculated in the proxy token, e.g., 0.1>, "network_fee": <the tx part of the fee calculated in the proxy token, e.g., 0.1>, "timeInBetweenChecks": <seconds in between a check for a new block>, "confirmations": <number of confirmations necessary in order to accept a transaction>
     },